 Business area Medtech

 In the Medtech business area, the subsidiaries offer products and services in the field of medical technology, as well as assistive equipment for use in homecare.
-Medtech’s offering mainly focuses on public funded healthcare care, homecare and social care in Europe.
+Medtech’s offering mainly focuses on public funded healthcare, homecare and social care in Europe.

-The subsidiaries in the Medtech business area actively maintain a local presence and awareness, with the global reach of the group.
-Healthcare services today address national interests, with common and global challenges.
-Consequently, the need for products and services is essentially similar, regardless of geographic market.
-The companies offer their own products, a broad selection of products from other suppliers, and services such as training, support and service.
-The product line ranges from simple consumables to advanced instruments for surgical procedures, as well as welfare technology, and assistive technology for the elderly and disabled.
-All in all, the product range requires a solid foundation of medical knowledge to guide the customers.
-Around 90 percent of sales take place through public procurement procedures.
+The subsidiaries within the Medtech business area operate through local knowledge and presence combined with the group's global reach.
+Today's healthcare is a national matter with global and common challenges, making the product and service needs largely equivalent regardless of the geographic market.
+The companies offer their own products, a wide range of products from other suppliers, as well as services such as education, support, and service.
+The product range spans from simple consumables to advanced instruments for surgical procedures, as well as welfare technology and aids for the elderly and persons with disabilities.
+Overall, the product offering requires solid medical knowledge to guide customers in the right direction.
+Sales are made through public procurement, accounting for approximately 90 percent of sales.

 MEDTECH IN FIGURES